weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "I love you, Peter.
 Come on."

 "No, sir, put your little arms around my neck.
 So.
-Now <span id="calibre_link-163" page-number="111" page-name="Page:There Is Confusion.djvu/117" page-index="117" page-quality="3" title="Page:There_Is_Confusion.djvu/117"></span>say,
-'Dear Peter, I love you and I'm going to marry you.<span class="calibre35">'</span>"
+Now say, 'Dear Peter, I love you and I'm going to marry you.'"

 "Oh, I can't say that.
 Let me go, Peter."